subinsugunan89/CoffeeDrop/README.md

  ## Submission Instructions
-  - Please email steve.jones@image-plus.co.uk with a link to a fork of this github repository containing your response
+  - Please email your contact at Image+ with a link to a fork of this github repository containing your response